kartikprabhu20/YourEuro/docs/_posts/2019-04-15-TeamPresentation.md

 <br><br><hr>

 <h1>Team ARTexceptionals</h1><br>
-<p>Inspired by the “AndroidRuntimeException”, our team has moved on from the old school Dalvik virtual Machine and have adopted  Android Runtime.
-The teams Moto is as below:</p><br>
+<p>Inspired by the “AndroidRuntimeException”, our team has moved on from the old school Dalvik virtual Machine and has adopted  Android Runtime.<br> The teams Moto is as below:</p><br>
 <p><i>try{<br/>
 printf(“Making innovative apps”);<br/>
 }catch{<br/>